Eagle Scout Application Guidelines and Procedures

 • Make sure all signatures are filled out and dates are completed.

-7. Upon completion of the Eagle Scout Service Project and all other requirements for the rank of Eagle Scout, the Life Scout will be required to submit the completed Eagle Scout Application (Revised June 2022) with supporting documentation to the Great Rivers Council, Richard Knipp Service Center, including the
+7. Upon completion of the Eagle Scout Service Project and all other requirements for the rank of Eagle Scout, the Life Scout will be required to submit the completed Eagle Scout Application (Revised June 2022) with supporting documentation to the Scouting Adventure Center in Columbia, including the

 • Eagle Scout Service Project Workbook.